2020/21 Full-time Undergraduate course

 This module provides a comprehensive overview of key concepts in haematology and transfusion science, with emphasis on their relevance in health and disease, as well as an appreciation of the application of these concepts in clinical practice.
 It provides the student with the appropriate knowledge and intellectual skills necessary to work in a routine or research laboratory setting and underpin further study in the biomedical sciences.

 This module will introduce the concepts and requirements of biobusinesses that are necessary to ensure professional conduct in a career in the biosciences.
 Laboratory management, quality control, data protection, health & safety and scientific communication are covered.
-This module will facilitate understanding of current professional practice as recognised throughout the varied range of local and national bioscience industries, as well as further developing skills and attributes that will enable graduates to work as biosciences professionals.
+This module will facilitate understanding of current professional practice as recognised throughout the varied range of local and national bioscience industries, as well as further developing skills and attributes that will enable graduates to pursue careers as biosciences professionals.

-This module helps students to develop an understanding and expertise in the qualitative and quantitative analysis of pharmaceutical products, and GLP.
+This module helps students to develop an understanding and expertise in the qualitative and quantitative analysis of pharmaceutical products, GMP and GLP.

 This module provides an introduction to physicochemical principles essential for the study and understanding of various aspects of pharmaceutical formulations and drug delivery systems, and for the solution of practical professional problems.